-Direct lenders have demonstrated their flexibility and breadth of offering by providing alternative financing solutions to meet the diverse needs of sponsors looking to manage rising capital costs and liquidity needs of portfolio companies, including going deeper into other levels in the capital structure.
-As market sentiments improve, underwriting banks jump in to show their breadth of market expertise and ability for quick execution to lock in the best price at the best time.
-As competition grows between the syndicated and private credit market, sponsors are now frequently running dual-track processes to obtain the most favourable terms.
+Private credit lenders have demonstrated their flexibility and breadth of offering by providing alternative financing solutions to meet the diverse needs of sponsors looking to manage rising capital costs and liquidity needs of portfolio companies, including going deeper into other levels in the capital structure and providing hybrid products.
+As market sentiments improve, competition grows between the syndicated and private credit market; sponsors are now frequently running dual-track processes to obtain the most favourable terms and best speed of execution.

-With the larger market share for private capital investors, we saw the continued focus on key documentary terms.
-However, with the arrival of jumbo deals, private credit providers too find themselves being pushed on many key terms in order to participate, although there still remain certain areas (namely leakage) where private credit has continued to press for more traditional protections.
-As arranger banks and syndicate lenders seek to highlight the advantages of the syndicated loan products to borrowers, the pre-pandemic trend of increased documentation flexibility for borrowers have continued on certain deals where the market is focused on the credit story as opposed to the documentary terms (with certain amend and extend refinancings being completed on market leading terms).
-The origination of covenant-lite terms in the European leveraged loan market derived from the US leveraged loan and global bond markets, with global sponsors and their advisers looking to import their experiences from US financing transactions and to align terms across the debt facilities for their portfolio companies.
-Over time, European covenant-lite loans have become customary for European broadly syndicated leveraged loan transactions (although not yet wholly typical, to date, in direct lending/private capital transactions), which gives rise to a number of documentation considerations.
+We saw the continued focus on key documentary terms from both the institutional and private capital investor markets, particularly for those borrowers perceived as not being robust in terms of cashflow and delevering.
+However, with the re-emergence of jumbo deals, private credit providers too find themselves being pushed on many key terms in order to participate, although there still remain certain areas (namely leakage) where private credit has continued to press for more traditional protections.
+As arranger banks and institutional lenders seek to emphasise the advantages of syndicated loan products to borrowers, the pre-pandemic trend of increased documentation flexibility for borrowers have persisted on certain deals.
+In these cases, the market's attention focuses on the credit story rather than the documentary terms, with some amend-and-extend refinancings being completed on market-leading terms.
+Covenant-lite terms in the European leveraged loan market were derived from the US leveraged loan and global bond markets, where global sponsors and their advisers sought to import their experiences from US financing transactions to Europe, aiming to harmonise terms across debt facilities for their portfolio companies.
+Over time, European covenant-lite loans have become customary for European broadly syndicated leveraged loan transactions (although not yet wholly typical, to date, in direct lending/private capital transactions).
+This development introduces several documentation considerations.